PreciousChicken/blog/content/posts/node-tiddlywiki5-raspberry-pi-port-8080.md

 ## The Problem

 There seem a ton of ways to get [TiddlyWiki](https://tiddlywiki.com/) running.
 I thought I would try the [Node.js version](https://github.com/Jermolene/TiddlyWiki5) on a Raspberry Pi.
-I wanted a set up so I could leave the Pi online and access the TiddlyWiki on the rest of my home LAN.
+I wanted a set-up so I could leave the Pi online and access the TiddlyWiki on the rest of my home LAN.
 After following the [instructions](https://tiddlywiki.com/static/Installing%2520TiddlyWiki%2520on%2520Node.js.html) I got to the last line:

 ```bash
 tiddlywiki mynewwiki --listen